ZACKHADD/Data_Codes_Steps/Overview Subjects/Fabric/Fbric Overview.md

 |Advanced Analytics (Machine Learning & Streaming)	|Supported	|Supported - Native integration with MLflow|
 |AI Assistant	|CoPilot is available in each step of your data warehouse journey	|Available as a code helper in notebooks and in the SQL editor|
 |Overall Maturity	|Less mature but rapidly evolving	|More mature & established platform (10+ years of evolution)|

+**Deployment Model & Infrastructure:**

+- Microsoft Fabric: Easier setup, but customization might be required for on-premises data sources or private endpoints.
+Fabric offers convenience, while Databricks provides more fine-grained control.
+- Databricks: This requires manual setup and infrastructure management (IaC is recommended).
+You'll need to configure additional components for your data platform, such as storage and networking.

+**Architecture & Data Warehousing:** Both platforms leverage Delta Lake architecture.

+- Microsoft Fabric: Streamlines legacy migrations with built-in TSQL and stored procedure support in its Warehouse component.
+- Databricks: Requires alternative approaches for migrating legacy data warehouses, such as rewriting code in Spark SQL.

+**CI/CD:**

+- Microsoft Fabric: CI/CD functionality is under development and not yet mature.
+- Databricks: Fully compatible with DevOps tools and Git for seamless integration into your development workflow.

+**Data Ingestion & Transformation:**

+- Microsoft Fabric: Offers a no-code/low-code alternative with Dataflow Gen2 for data ingestion and transformation, making it easier for users with limited coding experience.
+Additionally, users can leverage notebooks for transformations in the Lakehouse and stored procedures in the Warehouse.
+For more advanced data orchestration and ETL capabilities, Data Factory can be used.
+- Databricks: Primarily relies on code-based data ingestion and transformation through Databricks notebooks.
+Additional tools like Azure Data Factory might be necessary for complex workflows.

+**Security:**

+- Microsoft Fabric: Security features are evolving.
+While workspace security and access control exist, advanced features like Row-Level Security (RLS), Object-Level Security (OLS), and dynamic data masking are currently limited to the Warehouse component.
+Using these features disables Direct Lake and defaults to Direct Query in Power BI, impacting performance.
+The future integration of OneSecurity with Fabric promises significant security improvements.
+- Databricks: Provides robust security with granular control through Unity Catalog rules.
+These rules can be applied to Power BI with Direct Query, but performance might be affected.

+**For optimal performance with robust RLS rules in Power BI reports, using an import connection is currently recommended.**